 Scaffolding is an essential part of a construction site.
 It allows workers to reach higher levels and be more stable than standing on a ladder.
 However, scaffolding can be very dangerous and consistently results in accidents for construction workers.
 In fact, The Bureau of Labor Statistics has noted that while falls are a major source of personal injury in the construction injury falls from scaffolding is one of the leading reasons for a fall.

 At the Law Practice of Ken Kieklak, we are familiar with just how easy it is to be injured while working on a construction site, and we know that when accidents happen they often impact not only your life but the lives of your family.
 For more than 20 years we have been representing injured workers throughout Arkansas and right here in Fayetteville.
-If you have been injured, don’t wait to contact an attorney today.
+If you have been injured, don’t wait to contact a Fayetteville AR personal injury lawyer today.

 According to the Occupational Safety and Health Administration (OSHA), a vast majority of construction employees often work on scaffolds.
 In fact, it has been estimated that as many as 65 percent of the construction industry uses scaffolding as a regular part of their job.
 This has lead to an obviously increased amount of accidents from scaffolding.
 OSHA has estimated that scaffold-related accidents account for a majority of the accidents on the work site and can cost American employer upwards of $90 million in lost profits from lost workdays.

 If you or someone you know was injured on a scaffold due to an employer’s failure to ensure the use of protective equipment or the safety of the scaffold, contact an experienced construction accident attorney.
 Below are some of the regulations developed by OSHA regarding scaffolds.

 Scaffolding are temporary structures that allow workers to reach heights and move more freely than they would be able to if they were just using a ladder.
 Construction workers in almost every facet of the construction industry employ scaffolding as a means of building new buildings and repairing already existing structures.